Disciplinary Regulations

 Disciplinary Dismissal

 The Seminary is dedicated to the training of students who are committed to Christian ministries.
 This type of student greatly reduces the occasion of disciplinary problems.
-The locus of authority in dealing with discipline problems is the faculty through the dean of men, the director of Student Life, the dean of women, and the student disciplinary committee.
+The locus of authority in dealing with discipline problems is the faculty through the dean of men, the campus pastor, the dean of women, and the student disciplinary committee.

 It is the desire of MABTS to be responsive to the needs of the student in all areas of his or her life.
 Policies and procedures, therefore, in both academic and financial areas as well as personal, moral/ethical, and spiritual development have been established.
 These policies and procedures are intended to cover most circumstances that may arise; but it is recognized that on occasion there are situations that warrant special, individual consideration.